abdalrhman-abdalalim/Criativo/README.md

+# Simple Website for criativo agency

-###This is an website for agency spicialized in creative advertisements and designs
+## It is a Front view website for creative team that make advirtisements and designs

+#Used Technologies:
+*HTML
+*Css